Research

 .

 Kapnoula, E.C., & Samuel, A.G.
-(In Press).
+(2023).
 Wait long and prosper!
 Delaying production alleviates its detrimental effect on word learning.
 Language, Cognition, and Neuroscience. pdf

 Individual differences in phoneme categorization